 Says CoinShares researcher Chris Bendiksen on the changes of Bitcoin supporters backing a switch to a more energy-efficient Proof of Stake code,

 “I’d put the chance of Bitcoin ever moving to [proof of stake] at exactly 0%…

-    There is no appetite among Bitcoiners to destroy the security of the protocol by making such a move.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+There is no appetite among Bitcoiners to destroy the security of the protocol by making such a move.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action